Women's Chess Olympiad

 The Women's Chess Olympiad is an event held by FIDE (the International Chess Federation) since 1957 (every two years since 1972), where national women's teams compete at chess for gold, silver and bronze medals.
 Since 1976 the Women's Chess Olympiad has been incorporated within Chess Olympiad events, with simultaneous women's and open tournaments.

 The trophy for the winning women's team is known as the Vera Menchik Cup in honor of the first Women's World Chess Champion (1927–1944).
 The Soviet Union has won it the most often: 11 times.
 Before the break-up of the Soviet Union, it has also been won by Hungary led by three Polgár sisters (twice) and Israeli team fully composed of Soviet-born players (once in 1976 when it was boycotted by the Eastern Bloc).
-In the post-Soviet era, China have won the event six times, Georgia – four times, Russia – three times, Ukraine – two times and India – once.
+In the post-Soviet era, China have won the event seven times, Georgia – four times, Russia – three times, Ukraine – two times and India – once.

+Format

+The women's Olympiad consisted of teams of two in 1957; teams of two with one reserve from 1963 to 1974; and teams of three with one reserve from 1976 to 2006.
+Since 2008 it has had teams of four with one reserve, the same format as the open Olympiad.